-But while clubs in Europe were being revived, powers unleashed by extreme anticommunism were about to destroy the American Nature Friends.
-The unity of the national organization implied by its 1945 magazines was deceptive (Fig. 52).
-Especially Eastern/Midwestern locals continued their political work, such as in their support of former Vice President and Progressive Party candidate Henry A. Wallace's presidential election campaign in 1948, or in the case of Ethel and Julian Rosenberg, who were executed for espionage in 1953.
-Neither the articles in the magazines nor the memories of old-time members recorded in 1987 by Andy Lanset and Chris Idzic (now at Tamiment Library at New York University) suggest that local Nature Friends were aware of the fact that already from the mid-1930s on they were officially blacklisted by American government agencies.
+But while clubs in Europe were being revived, powers unleashed by extreme anticommunism were about to destroy the Nature Friends of American.
+The unity of the national organization implied by its 1945 magazines was deceptive (Fig. 53)64.
+Especially Eastern/Midwestern locals continued their political work, such as in their support of former Vice President and Progressive Party candidate Henry A. Wallace's presidential election campaign in 1948, or in the case of Ethel and Julian Rosenberg, who were executed for espionage in 1953.65 Neither the articles in the magazines nor the memories of old-time members recorded in 1987 by Andy Lanset and Chris Idzic (now at Tamiment Library at New York University) suggest that local Nature Friends were aware of the fact that already from the mid-1930s on they were officially blacklisted by American government agencies.